paparent/waif/README.md

 Waif is a thin wrapper around express.js when we declare our
 services, and a thin wrapper around request when we call them.

-It splits the declaration and configuration of the services, from the implementation of them, into separate files.
+It splits the declaration and implementation of the services into separate files.

-Doing this allows you the greatest amount of flexibility and scaleability, since you can run the service in many environments.
+Doing this allows you the greatest amount of flexibility and scaleability,
+since you can run the service in many environments.

 #### Declaring a service